OndrejSpanel/CssRepro/README.md

 ### Observation

 - Variable `elementsBuffer` accessed in `CssRender.render` is empty.
-- When you remove `CrossProject` and do a clean build, Css is printed fine
+- When you remove `JSDependenciesPlugin` and do a clean build, Css is printed fine